Khrushchevka: Housing construction reform

 The 20th Congress of the CPSU in 1956 set the task of putting an end to the housing deficit within 20 years.
 On July 31, 1957, the Central Committee of the CPSU and the Council of Ministers of the USSR adopted a resolution "On the Development of Housing Construction in the USSR".
 It was of great importance, as it finally consolidated the new principles of construction and architecture that had been formed by that time.
 A year later, they were reflected in the new edition of SNiP II-B.10-58 "Residential Buildings".
 It was with the 1957 decree and the new edition of SNiP that the period of truly mass housing construction began throughout the USSR.
 It was planned to build 650-660 million m² of total area (15 million apartments) by 1965 through state construction alone.

-Prototypes of mass production

-To ameliorate a severe housing shortage, during 1947–1951 Soviet architects evaluated various technologies attempting to reduce costs and completion time.
-During January 1951, an architects' convention, supervised by Khrushchev (then the party director of Moscow), declared low-cost, quick technologies the objective of Soviet architects.

-Two concrete plants were later established in Moscow (Presnensky, 1953; Khoroshevsky, 1954).
-By this time, competing experimental designs were tested by real-life construction, and prefabricated concrete panels were considered superior.
-Other possibilities, like in situ concrete, or encouraging individual low-rise construction, were discarded.

-During 1954–1961, engineer Vitaly Lagutenko, chief planner of Moscow since 1956, designed and tested the mass-scale, industrialized construction process, relying on concrete panel plants and a quick assembly schedule.
-During 1961, Lagutenko's institute released the K-7 design of a prefabricated 5-story building that became typical of the khrushchevka.
-64,000 units (3,000,000 m^{2} or 32,000,000 sq ft) of this type were built in Moscow from 1961 to 1968.